contiamo/react-runtime-config/README.md

 The `localStorage` option could provide a nice delineation between environments: you _could_ set your local environment to green, and staging to red for example, in order to never be confused about what you're looking at when developing locally and testing against a deployed development environment: if it's green, it's local.

-This configuration is then easily read by the simple React component that this library exports.
+This configuration is then easily read by the simple React hook that this library exports.

 ## Getting started